tagn/knowledge-vault/DND - Drakkenheim/Sessions/Session 054.md

 	- A letter to High Flamekeeper Gregora
 	- A letter to Magdelena Vasari
 	- A letter to Johan Isener - Steward
-- Silas calls attention to the paper that his Grandfather had taken and placed in his robe.
-He makes a vibe check,
+- [[Silas]] calls attention to the paper that his Grandfather had taken and placed in his robe.
+He makes a vibe check, and the [[Pale Man]] seems to grow a bit hostile about the question.
+- The situation gets quite tense quickly, with doors shutting behind us.
+- [[Sihrr]] follows us out and tries to convince [[Keth Darklighter|Keth]] to give him back the documents she scooped up on her way out.
 -